JUmaMaheshwarReddy/Normanpd/README.md

 and its count(times it appeared) separated by `'|'`.
 It is displayed in decreasing order of count and same count of natures should be arranged in alphabetic order `'A-z'`.
+It returns a stirng appended with all natures.
 ---
 ### Output: